mjc-school/MJC-School/stage #0/module #6. OOP Fundamentals/content.md

 ```

 ### Static class members
-If it is required that all objects of a class were using the same field or method, it may be marked with a keyword `static`.
+If it is required for all objects of a class to use the same field or method, such class may be marked with a keyword `static`.
 ```
 package com.example.app;